Yuzurukyun/TsuserverDR/README.md

 A Python-based server for Danganronpa Online.
 It is a fork from [tsuserver3](https://github.com/AttorneyOnline/tsuserver3) which is targeted towards Attorney Online.

-Requires Python 3.7-3.10 and PyYAML (follow instructions below to install).
+Requires Python 3.7-3.10, PyYAML and aiohttp (follow instructions below to install).

 ## How to use